alexmesker/x3.live.line/README.md

 > [!NOTE]
-> A v8ui alternative to Max's `live.line` object with configurable corners, curved lines, and terminators
+> A v8ui alternative to Max's `live.line` object with configurable corners, curved lines, and terminators.

 `x3.live.line` is a custom UI object for [Cycling ’74 Max](https://cycling74.com) that draws curved connector lines between corners of a `v8ui` object.